ssj-gz/Competitive-Programming/my-own-problems/simple-markdown-editor/markdown/problem-statement.md

 document: XXX*XX*XXXX
               ↑ query the size of formatted range around this point
 ```
-The queried position is part of a formatted range and the number of non-formatted characters is this range is 2; the answer to query #4 is $2$.
+The queried position is part of a formatted range and the number of non-formatting characters is this range is 2; the answer to query #4 is $2$.

 Update $d$: $d = d + 2\times  2^{4}  = 0 + 2\times 16 = 32 \mod 10^9+7 = 32$.